Xilinx/VMR/README.md

 ## Overview
     This repository contains VMR (Versal Management Runtime) firmware.
-The firmware contains management software for Versal based hardware, such as card management and card seasor reporting.
-It is corss-compiled by ARM-R5 C compiler and running as a FreeRTOS application.
+The firmware contains management software for Versal based hardware, such as card management and card sensor reporting.
+It is cross-compiled by ARM-R5 C compiler and running as a FreeRTOS application.

 ## Code Review procedure